michaelgeers6/personal-website/content/authors/admin/_index.md

 My research primarily focuses on consumer behavior in online environments, currently pertaining to misinformation and microtargeting.

-Prior to my current position, I conducted my doctoral research at ARC.
+Prior to my current position, I conducted my doctoral research in Psychology at ARC.
 I also earned a Master of Behavioral and Decision Sciences (University of Pennsylvania), an MSc in Marketing with distinction (Trinity College Dublin), and a BA in Business Administration (Provadis School of International Management and Technology).

 My research has appeared or is forthcoming in journals such as *Journal of Experimental Psychology: General*, *Current Opinion in Psychology*, and *Nature Human Behaviour*.